Alfred Hitchcock: Early war years

 Back in England, Hitchcock's mother Emma was severely ill; she died on 26 September 1942 at age 79.
 Hitchcock never spoke publicly about his mother, but his assistant said that he admired her.
 Four months later, on 4 January 1943, his brother William died of an overdose at age 52.
 Hitchcock was not very close to William, but his death made Hitchcock conscious about his own eating and drinking habits.
 He was overweight and suffering from back aches.
 His New Year's resolution in 1943 was to take his diet seriously with the help of a physician.
 In January that year, Shadow of a Doubt was released, which Hitchcock had fond memories of making.
 In the film, Charlotte "Charlie" Newton (Teresa Wright) suspects her beloved uncle Charlie Oakley (Joseph Cotten) of being a serial killer.
 Hitchcock filmed extensively on location, this time in the Northern California city of Santa Rosa.

-At 20th Century Fox, Hitchcock approached John Steinbeck with an idea for a film, which recorded the experiences of the survivors of a German U-boat attack.
-Steinbeck began work on the script for what would become Lifeboat (1944).
-However, Steinbeck was unhappy with the film and asked that his name be removed from the credits, to no avail.
-The idea was rewritten as a short story by Harry Sylvester and published in Collier's in 1943.
-The action sequences were shot in a small boat in the studio water tank.
-The locale posed problems for Hitchcock's traditional cameo appearance; it was solved by having Hitchcock's image appear in a newspaper that William Bendix is reading in the boat, showing the director in a before-and-after advertisement for "Reduco-Obesity Slayer".
-He told Truffaut in 1962: